-For more information on courses, please read the Senior Course Selection Handbook 2022
+For more information on courses in 2023, please read the Senior Course Selection Handbook 2023

 Our international team is focussed on providing an excellent experience for our international students.
 We do this by providing individual attention to a relatively small number of international students.
 All students are also members of an Ako class and have a "Kiwi" buddy.
 Students also have access to a Guidance Counsellor.

 If any student or parent is concerned about a matter, they should see either the International Student Manager - Belinda Walker - or the International Director - Janetta Van Maren - in the first instance.
 If they are still concerned about the issue the should see the Principal - Ms Judith Taylor.
 If a concern remains once this process is followed, please find out what to do next by clicking here

 Upper Hutt College is a signatory to the Education (Pastoral Care of Tertiary and International Learners) Code of Practice.
 This ensures we will offer services for international students that meet nationally consistent standards.
 To view the code of practice click the following link: